With the 2021 NFL draft in the books, the focus now turns to the upcoming season and, for those lucky teams, a shot at Super Bowl LVI.

 - Odds to win AFC: +2,000 (BetMGM)

 - Season outlook: With an embarrassing loss to the Ravens in the first round of the 2020 playoffs, the Titans’ season ended on a rough note.
-However, after the team’s 2020 draft earned mostly positive reviews, expectations remain high for head coach Mike Vrabel, QB Ryan Tannehill, and standout RB Derrick Henry heading into 2021.
+However, after the team’s 2020 draft earned mostly positive reviews, expectations remain high for head coach Mike Vrabel, QB Ryan Tannehill and standout RB Derrick Henry heading into the 2021 season.